Autumn Harvest Quiche

 - Wrap in plastic wrap and refrigerate 30 minutes.

-- To a sauté pan, cook the bacon over medium heat.
+- To a sauté/frying pan, cook the bacon over medium heat.
 Drain and set aside.
 Keep bacon fat in pan.

-- Return the pan over medium heat and add the mushrooms and leek to the bacon fat.
+- Heat the bacon fat over medium heat and add the mushrooms and leek.
 Cook until softened.
 Stir in the sage, butternut squash and a small pinch of salt and pepper.
 Turn off the heat and set aside.

-- Roll the pastry over the rolling pin and lift into a 9 inch round tart pan pressing the bottom firmly and the sides allowing the pastry to hang over the sides.
-Do not stretch dough. *see note
+- Roll the pastry over the rolling pin and lift into a 9-inch (23 cm) round tart pan pressing the bottom firmly and the sides allowing the pastry to hang over the sides.
+Do not stretch dough.
+Stretching the dough will cause it to shrink when baked

 - Bake the crust for 10 minutes.
 Remove the crust from the oven and remove the foil and beans or rice.